Opata people: Subgroups

 At the time of the first contact with the Spanish in the 16th century, there were multiple sub-groups of Opata people.
 However, by the mid-17th century, the Spanish identified only three Opatan groups.

-The largest was the Eudeve (eh-oo-deh-veh), whose ancient villages and current towns encompass the western portions of traditional Opata territory.
+The largest was the Eudeve, whose ancient villages and current towns encompass the western portions of traditional Opata territory.
 The Eudeve also referred to themselves as Deve.
 Both names mean "people" in their language.

 The second largest group was first known as the Ore, but were later called the Tegüima or Tehuima (teh-wee-mah).
 Their ancient villages and current towns encompass the northeastern and central portion of Opata territory.
 Tehuima means "river people."

 The smallest Opatan group was the Ova or Jova (ho-vah).
 Jova means "water people."
 They originally inhabited eight villages in the southeastern portion of Opata territory.
 Some of their villages were Negarachi, Sahuaripa, Teopari, Tutuaca, Xiripa, and Yepomera.
 A number of the Jova lived in Chihuahua.
 These people were still independent, and not under Spanish rule, as late as 1678.

 During the 18th century, the Jova intermarried with neighboring Eudeves and they merged into one single group.
-At that point the Jova no longer could be identified as a distinct indigenous ethnic group.
+At that point the Jova no longer could be identified as a distinct Indigenous ethnic group.

 According to the "Noticias Estadisticas del Estado de Sonora" by D. Francisco Velasco the Opata Nation is subdued in: